CompileTech/Respond/README.md

 A library that makes responses for the real world.

-Stop throwing "expected" exceptions and start Respond(ing) with them.
+Stop throwing "expected" exceptions and start Respond-ing with them.